-- (a) When considering legislation or conducting other business, committees and subcommittees shall observe the following procedures: - 1.
-The Chair shall cause to be created an official report recording the ayes and the nays as required by Section 7.7 of this Rule. - 2.
-No person shall address the committee or subcommittee unless first recognized by the Chair for that purpose. - 3.
-All motions offered in a committee or a subcommittee meeting shall require a second to receive further consideration. - 4.
-A committee or subcommittee may only take up bills or resolutions for consideration if a quorum of the committee or subcommittee is present.
-A quorum is a majority of the members of the committee or subcommittee, excluding the ex officio members of the committee or subcommittee, but the ex officio members may count toward the presence of a quorum in a committee or its subcommittees. - 5.
-If and when a bill or resolution is taken up for consideration, the House author shall be recognized for explanation of the bill or resolution if he or she so desires. - 6.
-The House author shall be given the opportunity to answer questions put by members of the committee or other persons recognized by the Chair.
+- (a) When considering legislation or conducting other business, committees and subcommittees shall observe the following procedures: - 1. the chairperson shall cause to be created an official report recording the ayes and the nays as required by Section 7.7 of this Rule; - 2. no person shall address the committee or subcommittee unless first recognized by the chairperson for that purpose; - 3. all motions offered in a committee or a subcommittee meeting shall require a second to receive further consideration; - 4. a committee or subcommittee may only take up bills or resolutions for consideration if a quorum of the committee or subcommittee is present.
+A quorum is a majority of the members of the committee or subcommittee, excluding the ex officio members of the committee or subcommittee, but the ex officio members may count toward the presence of a quorum in a committee or its subcommittees;

-- 7. The Chair shall provide opportunity for presentation of amendments to the bill or resolution by the House author, any member of the committee, or any other Member of the House, as governed by Section 7.6 of this Rule. - 8.
-Amendments shall be considered in the order they appear in the bill or resolution, or in the order they are presented to the committee.
-The Chair shall resolve any conflict resulting from claimed priority of presentation. - 9.
-The author of an amendment shall explain the amendment and be afforded the opportunity to answer questions about the amendment put by members of the committee, the author of the bill or resolution or other persons recognized by the Chair. - 10.
-The Chair may recognize any person for comment on the proposed legislation or amendments thereto.
-The Chair may limit the amount of time for any such comment. - (b) The Chair of a parent committee may refer to a subcommittee or reassign from a subcommittee any legislation, proposal or inquiry; provided, however, no subcommittee shall be permitted to report directly to the House, but rather shall report to the parent committee. - (c) Except for legislation recommended by the Appropriations and Budget Committee, all legislation originating in the House which is recommended by a committee to the full House shall contain a complete Title and an Enacting or Resolving Clause.
+- 5. if and when a bill or resolution is taken up for consideration, the House author shall be recognized for explanation of the bill or resolution if he or she so desires; - 6. the House author shall be given the opportunity to answer questions put by members of the committee or other persons recognized by the chairperson; - 7. the chairperson shall provide opportunity for presentation of amendments to the bill or resolution by the House author, any member of the committee, or any other member of the House, as governed by Section 7.6 of this Rule; - 8. amendments shall be considered in the order they appear in the bill or resolution, or in the order they are presented to the committee.
+The chairperson shall resolve any conflict resulting from claimed priority of presentation; - 9. the author of an amendment shall explain the amendment and be afforded the opportunity to answer questions about the amendment put by members of the committee, the author of the bill or resolution or other persons recognized by the chairperson; and - 10. the chairperson may recognize any person for comment on the proposed legislation or amendments thereto.
+The chairperson may limit the amount of time for any such comment. - (b) The chairperson of a parent committee may refer to a subcommittee or reassign from a subcommittee any legislation, proposal or inquiry; provided, however, no subcommittee shall be permitted to report directly to the House, but rather shall report to the parent committee. - (c) Except for legislation recommended by the Appropriations and Budget Committee, all legislation originating in the House which is recommended by a committee to the full House shall contain a complete Title and an Enacting or Resolving Clause.